If you're finding it challenging to navigate the housing market in Toronto, you're certainly not alone.

 - Toronto's population is rapidly increasing, with the city experiencing the fastest population growth in Canada and the United States.

-- Despite the challenges, there are signs of improvement in Toronto's housing crisis.
-More flexibility in house prices and a comprehensive review of the housing strategy by the city council are needed to restore balance.
+- More flexibility in house prices and a comprehensive review of the housing strategy by the city council are needed to restore balance.

 - According to RBC Economics Research, the lack of affordable housing in Toronto is at its worst.
 The average share of household income needed to cover ownership costs is 66.1%.